hdrdla/my-fridge/README.md

 ## FEATURES
   ### Principle Features
   - Add item, type, quantity and date to the fridge or freezer
   - Show the list of items in fridge and freezer by date order
   - Sort items by category
   - Show alert when items are close to expiration
   - Can remove item from the fridge or freezer
   - Show possible recipes and can chose one to show detail.

-  ### Future Features
+  ### Feature Features
   - Update quantity
   - Move an item from fridge/freezer to freezer/fridge
   - Show the list with default image of each item

 ## STACK